-It’s been a while since I made some muffins, Christmas to be exact.
+It’s been a while since I made muffins, Christmas to be exact.
 It’s probably a good thing because I eat way too many of them when they come out of the oven.
-It’s just like when you bake a loaf of bread, you can hardly wait for it to cool down enough so that you don’t give yourself a third degree burn when you take a bite of that first slice.
+It’s the same problem when I bake a loaf of bread or anything really.
 In my opinion, baked goods are always best the first day and fresh out of the oven.
 These Whole Wheat Peanut Butter Banana Chocolate Chip Muffins were no exception.

 More Muffin Recipes

 - 1 3/4 cup whole wheat pastry flour

 - 1/4 cup flax meal

 - 1 teaspoon baking powder

 - 1/2 teaspoon kosher salt

 - 2 very ripe large bananas, mashed

 - 1/2 cup plain non-fat Greek yogurt